KexinFeng/m5_blog/transfer.md

 # Blazing fast training with small dataset for Java applications

 Deep learning has shown its strong power in solving many problems in various areas like CV, NLP, reinforcement learning, etc, and there exists numerous examples of its successful applications.
-However, for a very specific customerized task, like rotten fruit detection in a grocery store, or mask wearing detection in a public place, there are still many difficulties in utilizing it.
-For example, the data collection and annotation can be expensive and time consuming.
-Also model designing and experimenting will face many uncertainties.
-In this blogpost, we will addresses the above two issues with the new transfer learning feature in DeepJavaLibrary (DJL).
-Our model achieves 90% accuracy on image classification using less than 100 images.
+However, for a very specific customerized task, like rotten fruit detection in a grocery store, or mask wearing detection in a public place, there are still many challenges to face.
+For example, the training dataset suitable for the task is usually not available, while data collection and annotation can be expensive.
+Also training a model from scratch can be time consuming and face many uncertainties.
+In this blogpost, we will addresses the above two issues with the transfer learning feature in DeepJavaLibrary (DJL), and demonstrate it on rotten fruit detection task.
+Our result shows that the model can achieve 95% accuracy on image classification with less than 100 images.
 You will learn how this is achieved in the next 10 minutes.

 <!-- You will learn how to benifit from the large pretrained models in your Java applications in 10 minutes. -->

 <!-- Transfer learning is a popular technique that focuses on storing knowledge gained in solving one problem and applying it to a different but related problem.
 This is usually implemented by using a large pre-trained model to get an embedding vector, which can be thought of as a representation of the data, and then fed into the subsequent models.
 Thus, through transfer learing, users can benifit from the large pre-trained model and solve their own customized problem.
 A direct benifit is that the required training data size is significantly reduced with transfer learning, which helps to save the expensive data annotation cost. -->

 <!-- Transfer learning has a broad variaty of applications, including general game playing, text classification, medical imaging, spam filtering, and many more.
 In this blogpost, we will demonstrate the transfer learnig tool package with an image classification task, a generic task in computer vision.
 We will also introduce two frameworks: Deep Java Library (DJL) and ATLearn. -->

-In this blogpost, we will demonstrate with a specific task: given pictures of fruit, how to classify their freshness, fresh vs rotten.
+In this demonstration, dataset is composed of pictures with one fruit in it, either fresh or rotten.
+So we formulate the task as a 2-class classification problem.
 This task has a potential application in grocery store in building automatic rotten fruit detection.
 To solve this problem, we will use the transfer learning feature in DeepJavaLibrary ([DJL](https://github.com/deepjavalibrary/djl)).
 DJL is a deep learning library designed for Java developers, compatible with the existing deep learning engines, like PyTorch, MXNet, and Tensorflow, and enables both model training and inference in Java.
 We will also use [ATLearn](https://github.com/awslabs/atlearn) to edit and import the large pre-train model.
 ATLearn is a lightweighted transfer learning toolkit, with various APIs, algorithms and model zoo, provided for python users.

 <!-- [DJL](https://github.com/deepjavalibrary/djl) is a deep learning framework designed for Java developers.
 It is compatible with the existing popular deep learning engines, like PyTorch, MXNet, and Tensorflow, and enables users to easily train and deploy deep learning models in their Java application.
 So the transfer learning package introduced here make it possible for the Java developers to directly benifit from the large models pre-trained in python. -->